tidyverse/hms/README.md

 [![Travis-CI Build Status](https://travis-ci.org/tidyverse/hms.svg?branch=master)](https://travis-ci.org/tidyverse/hms) [![AppVeyor Build Status](https://ci.appveyor.com/api/projects/status/github/tidyverse/hms?branch=master&svg=true)](https://ci.appveyor.com/project/tidyverse/hms) [![codecov](https://codecov.io/gh/tidyverse/hms/branch/master/graph/badge.svg)](https://codecov.io/gh/tidyverse/hms) [![CRAN\_Status\_Badge](http://www.r-pkg.org/badges/version/hms)](https://cran.r-project.org/package=hms)

-A simple class for storing durations or time-of-day values and displaying them in the hh:mm:ss format.
-Intended to simplify data exchange with databases, spreadsheets, and other data sources.
+The hms package provides a simple class for storing durations or time-of-day values and displaying them in the hh:mm:ss format.
+This class is intended to simplify data exchange with databases, spreadsheets, and other data sources:

-The values are stored as a numeric vector that contains the number of seconds since midnight.
-Supports construction from time values, coercion to and from various data types, and formatting, based on the `difftime` class.
-Can be used in a data frame.
+-   Stores values as a numeric vector that contains the number of seconds since midnight
+-   Supports construction from explicit hour, minute, or second values
+-   Supports coercion to and from various data types, including `POSIXt`
+-   Can be used as column in a data frame
+-   Based on the `difftime` class

 Compared to `POSIXct`, no date is stored, although the values can exceed the 24-hour boundary or be negative.
-By default, fractional seconds up to a microsecond are displayed.
+By default, fractional seconds up to a microsecond are displayed, regardless of the value of the `"digits.secs"` option.

 ``` r
 library(hms)